allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 ## Json deserialization

-During profiling our application we found that program spends huge amount of time on Json deserialisation.
+During profiling our application we found that program spends huge amount of time on json deserialisation.
-Also memory profiler reports that huge amount of data is processed by json.marshal.
+Also memory profiler reports that huge amount of data is processed by `json.Marshal`.
 It wasn’t surprise for us.
-With 10k rps, approx 100kB per request could be siginificant payload for any application.
+With 10k rps, 350 bytes per request could be significant payload for any application.
 Nevertheless our goal was speed, so we investigated it.

 We heard that Go json serializer isn’t as fast as in other languages.
 Most benchmarks were done in 2013 so before 1.3 version.
-When we saw [issue-5683](https://github.com/golang/go/issues/5683) claiming Go is 3 times slover than Python and [mailing list]( https://groups.google.com/forum/#!topic/golang-nuts/zCBUEB_MfVs) that it’s 5.
+When we saw [issue-5683](https://github.com/golang/go/issues/5683) claiming Go is 3 times slower than Python and [mailing list]( https://groups.google.com/forum/#!topic/golang-nuts/zCBUEB_MfVs) that it’s 5.
 We start searching for better solution.

-Definitely Json over http is not the best choice if you need speed.
-Unfortunatelly all our services talk with each other in Json, so incorporating new protocoll will be out of scope for this task (but we are considering using [avro](https://avro.apache.org/), as we did for [Kafka]( http://allegro.tech/2015/08/spark-kafka-integration.html).
-We decided to stick with Json.
+Definitely json over http is not the best choice if you need speed.
+Unfortunately all our services talk with each other in json, so incorporating new protocol will be out of scope for this task (but we are considering using [avro](https://avro.apache.org/), as we did for [Kafka]( http://allegro.tech/2015/08/spark-kafka-integration.html).
+We decided to stick with json.
-Quick search provide us sollution [ffjson](https://github.com/pquerna/ffjson).
+Quick search provide us solution [ffjson](https://github.com/pquerna/ffjson).

-ffjson documentation claims it’s 2-3 times faster than standard json.Unmarshal, and also uses less memory to do it.
+ffjson documentation claims it’s 2-3 times faster than standard `json.Unmarshal`, and also uses less memory to do it.

 -----------------------------|---------|-------------|-----------|--------------|
 BenchmarkJsonUnmarshal-4     | 1000000 | 16154 ns/op | 1875 B/op | 37 allocs/op |
 BenchmarkFastJsonUnmarshal-4 | 2000000 | 8417 ns/op  | 1555 B/op | 31 allocs/op |

 Our tests confirmed ffjson is nearly 2 times faster and does less allocation than built in unmarshal.
 How was it possible to achieve this?

 Firstly to use full features of ffjson we need to generate unmarshaller for our struct.
 Generated code is in fact parser that scan bytes, and fill objects with data.
-If you take a look at [Json grammar](http://www.json.org/) you will discover it’s really simple. ffjson take advantage of knowing exactly what struct looks like, and pares only fields specified in struct and fail fast whenever error occurs.
+If you take a look at [json grammar](http://www.json.org/) you will discover it’s really simple. ffjson take advantage of knowing exactly what struct looks like, and pares only fields specified in struct and fail fast whenever error occurs.
-Standard marshaler uses expensive reflection calls to obtain struc definition at runtime.
+Standard marshaler uses expensive reflection calls to obtain struct definition at runtime.
-Another optimisation is reduction of unnecessary error checks. json.Unmarshal will fail faster performing less allocs, but still it’s slower:
+Another optimisation is reduction of unnecessary error checks. `json.Unmarshal` will fail faster performing less allocs, but still it’s slower:

 --------------------------------|---------|------------|-----------|--------------|
 BenchmarkJsonErrUnmarshal-4    	| 2000000 | 8203 ns/op | 1663 B/op | 17 allocs/op |
 BenchmarkFastJsonErrUnmarshal-4	| 3000000 | 5956 ns/op | 1554 B/op | 31 allocs/op |

 More information about how ffjson works can be found here [ffjson-faster-json-in-go](https://journal.paul.querna.org/articles/2014/03/31/ffjson-faster-json-in-go/).

 ## Final results

-Finally we speed up our application from more than 2,5 seconds to less than 250 milliseconds for longest request.
+Finally we speed up our application from more than 2.5 seconds to less than 250 milliseconds for longest request.
 Those times occur just in our use case, we are confident that for bigger number of writes or longer eviction period, access to standard cache can take much more time but with BigCache it can stay on milliseconds level.

 Below chart presents response times results comparison from before optimizations and after optimizations of our service.
 During the test we were sending 10k rps, from which 5k were writes and another 5k were reads.